-Morgan Morton, a Fogelman College alumnus and supporter, will donate $150,000 over the course of five years to support the newly-formed Morgan Morton FCBE Study Abroad Fund.
-This fund is designed to stimulate international and domestic travel for undergraduate, masters and Ph.D. business students.
+Morgan Morton, a Fogelman College alumnus, and supporter will donate $150,000 over five years to support the newly-formed Morgan Morton FCBE Study Abroad Fund.
+This fund is designed to stimulate international and domestic travel for undergraduate, masters, and Ph.D. business students.
 Priority will be given for international travel and to undergraduate students in their final year of study.
 The travel fund is intended to enhance students' learning about businesses and to further their professional development.
 A selection committee appointed by the Dean's office will select from the applicants based on merit, and also determine the amount of monetary support the student will receive.
 Students who are selected to receive travel funds will be required to submit a written report or make a presentation detailing the learning experiences of the trip upon return.
 Students may travel individually or as a group, but must be in good academic standing with the University.
 If you are planning to study abroad during Winter Break or the Spring Semester, applications must be submitted by October 15.
 If you are planning to study abroad during the Fall Semester, Summer Semester or Academic Year, applications must be submitted by March 15.
-For more information and to apply please contact email Felicia Roddy-Jackson at firstname.lastname@example.org.
+For more information and to apply, please contact email Felicia Roddy-Jackson at email@example.com.

 American Scandinavian Foundation

-The American-Scandinavian Foundation (ASF) offers fellowships (up to $20,000) and grants (normally $4,000) to individuals to pursue research or advanced study in one or more Scandinavian country for up to one year.
+The American-Scandinavian Foundation (ASF) offers fellowships (up to $20,000) and grants (typically $4,000) to individuals to pursue research or advanced study in one or more Scandinavian country for up to one year.
 Awards are made in all fields.

 The Association of Teachers of Japanese Bridging Project offers scholarships to American students participating in study-abroad programs in Japan.
 The ATJ awards 100 scholarships annually to undergraduate students majoring in any field of study.
 Japanese language study is not a prerequisite.
 Applicants must be enrolled in a college or university in the United States.
 The Bridging Scholarship is a stipend of $2,500 for students on semester-long programs or $4,000 for students on academic year programs.